Ludvigpbf/U09-Inventy/client/README.md

 - cd into client root
 - type: "npm run start" to start the project
+- for web: press "w"
-- for web press "w", for mobile: scan the QR code
+- for mobile: scan the QR code

 **Views**